The Norbertines of St. Michael's Abbey

 Hyndman & Hyndman

 The 900-year-old order of the Norbertine Fathers originated in northeastern France.
 St. Michael’s Abbey was founded by the Norbertines in Orange County in 1961, independent of any local archdiocese.
-The order has commissioned a new religious site for housing, worship and burial.
+The order commissioned a new religious site for housing, worship and burial.